arielgee/Sage-Like/.misc/tasks.md

 * consider adding support for basic CSS syntax highlighting in the custom CSS notepad editor. home made solution only for the most basic CSS syntax.
 * use `String.raw` for existing regular expressions strings => no real benefit
 * add to the summary view 2 more rows: `Filtered` and `Unfiltered` or `Filtered out` and `Visible`.
+* in Firefox 153 File access becomes opt-in. impact on feed detection only. added user info and handled error for it in feed detection code.
 ---